Kanban boards are tools designed to help visualize work and limit work-in-progress. You can also use them to maximize efficiency or flow.

 Each card should include a brief description of the item, when it’s expected to be complete, and who its owner is.

-Prioritize your kanban cards and then organize them based on this priority, with high priority items being the highest on the board, and lowest priority being on the lowest.
+Prioritize your kanban cards and then organize them based on this priority.
+The highest priority items are the highest on the board, and the lowest is the lowest.

-Each card shouldn’t be a multi-step process, but rather a singular task or item that can be accomplished.
+Each card shouldn’t be a multi-step process but rather a singular task or item that you can accomplish.

-There is no faster way for a product manager to lose credibility than having a Kanban board being disorganized because everyone has the ability to be a maker.
+There is no faster way for a product manager to lose credibility than having a Kanban board being disorganized because everyone can be a maker.

-Make sure the necessary cards are assigned to the correct parties and then turn off permission for messing with the rest of the Kanban.
+Ensure that you assign all the necessary cards to the correct parties, and then turn off permission for messing with the rest of the Kanban.